Publication Ethics and Malpractice Statement

 - We encourage the reuse of data.
 Authors must cite the original study and the DOI of the data reused.
 Reused data must be stored in an open repository and be used in a previously published article.

 - We encourage Open Peer-Review.
-RAC invites reviewers to allow including their identification in the final version of all published articles under double-blind review.
+RAC invites reviewers to allow including their identification in the final version of all published articles under double anonymized review.

 - RAC also encourages the practice of reports sharing (Open Reports).
 RAC invites all reviewers to allow sharing the content of their reports alongside the published article.